awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-deploy.md

       --parameters '{"action":["Install"],"installationType":["In-place update"],"name":["ExamplePackage"]}'
   ```

-For information about other options you can use with the send\-command command, see [https://docs.aws.amazon.com/cli/latest/reference/ssm/send-command.html](https://docs.aws.amazon.com/cli/latest/reference/ssm/send-command.html) in the AWS Systems Manager section of the *AWS CLI Command Reference*\.\.
+For information about other options you can use with the send\-command command, see [https://docs.aws.amazon.com/cli/latest/reference/ssm/send-command.html](https://docs.aws.amazon.com/cli/latest/reference/ssm/send-command.html) in the AWS Systems Manager section of the *AWS CLI Command Reference*\.

 ## Scheduling a package installation \(AWS CLI\)<a name="distributor-smdeploy-pkg-cli"></a>